Health | Social Care

 - Decision Support Tool (DST)

-Learning Objectives: by the end of the course, students will have covered a wide range of issues concerning eligibility for long-term NHS care, including:
+By the end of the course, students will have covered a wide range of issues concerning eligibility for long-term NHS care, including:

 - The main features of the process in the National Framework for NHS Continuing Healthcare